 - A functional kitchen island.
 You’ll be hard pressed to find a cottage kitchen that doesn’t have a functional kitchen island, complete with a work-friendly top and convenient storage below.
 Add a couple of bar stools for spillover seating.

 - Hardwood floors.
 Hardwood floors are both literally and figuratively warm.
 Visually, the wood grains and a rich finish are pleasing to the eye, while bare feet appreciate the warmer-than-tile difference.
 Dress them up with a colorful area rug.

 - Hanging lights.
-Reproduction antique pendant lights add charm, intimacy and ambiance.
+Reproduction antique sea glass light pendants add charm, intimacy and ambiance.
 Use dimmers to control their task versus ambient effects.

 Cottage & Bungalow has kitchen and dinning room accents to complement the ultimate cottage kitchen.